cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 The PostgreSQL DB component is a cluster comprised of 3 nodes (Cloudify best-practice) or more.

 Make sure the following ports are open for each node: tcp/2379 (etcd), tcp/2380 (etcd), tcp/5432 (postgres), tcp/8008 (patroni).

+#### Externally hosted PostgreSQL DB Installation

+ - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Manager machine.
+ - Download the CA certificate installed on the PostgreSQL DB instance into the local Cloudify Manager machine.

+#### Locally hosted Cloudify PostgreSQL DB Installation

 Configure the following settings in `/etc/cloudify/config.yaml` for each PostgreSQL node:
 ```yaml